STEMManagement/STEM-Surge-7.0/README.md

 The code released here is running in production environments; it can be used directly, and serve as a set of examples on how developers might create their own extensions to the platform.

+The platform is comprised of 3 parts:

+The Deployment Managers: these are the brains, discovering and assigning work

+The Branch Managers: these are the dumb workers, they do exactly what the Deployment Managers dictate

+The Message Fabric: this is the means of Manager/Branch communication using a custom message format

+There are 3 ways to extend the platform:

+Custom Deployment Controllers: Extend the Deployment Managers

+Custom Instructions: Extend the Branch Managers

+Custom Messages: Extend/Customize communications

 Notes:

 When a class type is prefixed with an underscore, prefer the type without the underscore.